-French Open: Ankita Raina, Ramkumar Ramanathan bow out in singles qualifying second round
+French Open: Ankita Raina, Ramkumar, Sumit Nagal bow out in singles qualifying second round

 Earlier on Tuesday, Prajnesh Gunneswaran lost in the first round of qualifying.

-The country’s No 1 Sumit Nagal is the last remaining Indian singles player in action.
-He faces Chile’s Alejandro Tabilo, ranked 166 in the world.
+The country’s No 1 Sumit Nagal was the last remaining Indian singles player in action and he faced Chile’s Alejandro Tabilo, ranked 166 in the world.
+The Indian lost 3-6, 3-6 in a match that last 90 minutes.

 Respond to this article with a post